 The imaginative design has been worked up by Hull-based marketing and design company, Jenko.

 Colin Wilson, Creative Director from Jenko says:

 “This has been an incredible project to work on from the outset – we have had such amazing feedback to this most personal of subjects.
 We are so proud our humble contribution has connected with the people of the region and that everyone can feel part of honouring the new births, new mums and excellent, professional care from the midwifery team.”

-Sallie Ward, Community Midwifery Sister for Hull and East Yorkshire Hospitals NHS Trust says:
+Sallie Ward, Community Midwifery Sister for Hull University Teaching Hospitals NHS Trust says: